-IT IS HEREBY ORDERED that the court's March 5, 1999 order awarding permanent custody and establishing a permanent plan, and its May 6, 1999 decision on Mother's motion to vacate, alter or reconsider, are affirmed.
+IT IS HEREBY ORDERED that the court's February 18, 1999 order awarding permanent custody and establishing a permanent plan, and its May 6, 1999 decision on Mother's motion to vacate, alter or reconsider the aforesaid order, are affirmed.

-DATED: Honolulu, Hawai'i, September 1, 2000.
+DATED: Honolulu, Hawai'i, September 6, 2000.